Coding with Shards¶

 which is defined by the user.
 It determines the value that will be added to the input.
 The final result is then produced as the output.

-In code form, parameters are defined by the user within the parentheses of the shard itself, after the shard's name.
-The above examples will appear as 5 (Math.Add 1)
+In code form, parameters are defined by the user within the parentheses after the shard's name.
+The above examples will appear as 5 Math.Add(Operand: 1)

 in code.